 Then your leverage sucks.
 You’re leveraging by checklist – phoning it in – and the lack of creativity, inspiration, and vision makes the whole exercise hardly worth doing.

 Throw away the checklist.
 Chuck all the plans you’ve recycled for the umpteenth time.
 You need some inspiration, you need to create something meaningful for the fans, and you need all the key stakeholders involved.
-Get a book that shows you how to do it.
-Do some training.
+If you don’t know how, then do some training.
 Heck, get me in and I’ll show you how to do it!
+At the very least, read this blog: “Favourite Sponsorship Leverage Hack: Don’t Sponsor the Property, Sponsor the Fans“.

 When you sponsor something – some game or event or museum – it’s easy to fixate on the fans that attend; the people who rock through the gate and experience it in person.
 These are the obvious targets, but usually just a small fraction of people who care about what you sponsor and the broader theme.